Special Educational Needs

 We have a very positive Behaviour Policy, with lots of individual and class rewards.
 We have targeted support for children who have additional social and emotional needs or who may need help to join in.
 This can include social skills groups, games and support at playtimes.

 Our Anti-bullying approach can be found in our Behaviour Policy.

-Towards the end of each term the Maths and English Subject Leaders, Deputy/SENCo, Reading Intervention Lead and Head Teacher meet with each class teacher individually to review the progress and provision made for all pupils, including those with SEND.
+During each term the SENDCo and Head Teacher meet with each class teacher individually to review the progress and provision made for all pupils, including those with SEND.
 These meetings are called Pupil Progress Meetings.
-The SEN Policy is also reviewed annually and contains further information on how the school monitors the effectiveness of provision.
+The SEND Policy is also reviewed annually and contains further information on how the school monitors the effectiveness of provision.
 The interventions we use to support children with SEND are evidence based and we monitor their effectiveness through our school tracking system and Pupil Progress Meetings.
 As a result of these meetings, provision can be adjusted and varied to meet individual needs on a very regular basis.

 In the first instance, please speak to your child’s class teacher.
-If you are a prospective parent please contact the school office (firstname.lastname@example.org or ring 01225 753530) to arrange a tour or to speak to the Acting Head Teacher Ben Rees or the Deputy/SENCo Kay Bennett.
+If you are a prospective parent please contact the school office (firstname.lastname@example.org or ring 01225 753530) to arrange a tour or to speak to the Head Teacher Mrs Victoria Withers or the SENDCo – Mrs Lexy Harris.